COVID-19 Vaccines

 Testing Resources

-All of the Lord Fairfax Health Departments have at home COVID-19 tests for free.
-At-home rapid antigen tests are also available through VDH, through Medicare and private insurance companies, and for purchase from retail pharmacies.
+All of the Lord Fairfax Health Departments have at home COVID-19 tests for free while supplies last.
+At-home rapid antigen tests may also be available through Medicare, private insurance companies, and for purchase from retail pharmacies.

 For more COVID-19 testing resources, visit the VDH COVID-19 Testing Website.